Archie Goodwin (comics): Early life and career

 Archie Goodwin was born in Kansas City, Missouri, and lived in many small towns along the Kansas-Missouri border including Coffeyville, Kansas.
 He considered Tulsa, Oklahoma as his home town.
-There he spent his teen years at Will Rogers High School and in used magazine stores searching for EC Comics.
-Goodwin moved to New York City to attend classes at what became the School of Visual Arts.
+There he spent his teen years at Will Rogers High School and in used magazine stores searching for EC Comics. and contributor to EC fanzines in the 50s.
+His classmates at Will Rogers included illustrator Paul Davis and Broomhilda creator Russell Myers forming a cartoonist's club that met daily at the Owl Drugstore at 11th Street and Pittsburg in Tulsa.
+After one year at the University of Oklahoma, Goodwin moved to New York City to attend classes at what became the School of Visual Arts.

 Goodwin began as an artist drawing cartoons for magazines and as a freelance "writer and occasional art assistant" to Leonard Starr's newspaper comic strip Mary Perkins, On Stage.
-His first editorial work was for Redbook magazine, on which he worked both before and after his Army service as a draftee.
+His first editorial work was for Redbook magazine from 1960 to 1964, on which he worked both before and after his Army service as a draftee.
+He also did cartoons for Fishing World magazine in 1959.

+"Comics writing is similar in form to writing a movie script or a play," Goodwin said in an article for the Tulsa Tribune, December 17, 1986.
+"I write a description of the panel (stage setting), and then the captions (dialogue)," he said.
+"Since I have some art background, I might do a series of thumbnail drawings before I write anything.
+Comics writings is like any other kind of writing.
+You draw on everything that's around you.
+Watching people on the street, eavesdropping in restaurants – sooner or later, you're going to use all of that."

 Warren

 His first story written before he went into the Army was drawn by Al Williamson and Roy Krenkel and published in 1962 just after his discharge from the Army.
 He was never on staff at Harvey Comics.
 By 1964 he was the main script writer for Warren's Creepy magazine.
 Much of his work there, according to Batman editor Mark Chiarello, was a "homage to the favorite comics of his youth, the E.C. line."
 By the second issue he was co-credited (alongside Russ Jones) as editor, and soon became editor of the entire Warren line: Creepy, Eerie and Blazing Combat.
 He worked for Warren between 1964 and 1967, as head writer and Editor-in-Chief, in which roles he is credited with providing a mythology for Warren's classic Vampirella character, as well as penning her most compelling stories.

 After his departure from Warren in 1967, Goodwin would occasionally contribute stories over the next 15 years and even returned for a short stint as editor in 1974.